 There are certain days and certain seasons that can lead many people to feel blue and depressed.
-The Carpenters' song expressed it succinctly saying, “rainy days and Mondays always get me down.”
+The Carpenters' song expressed it succinctly, saying, “rainy days and Mondays always get me down.”
 But do they really get you down?
 Can the weather or the season really affect how you feel?

-Surprisingly, the weather may not fully be to blame.
-According to Psychology Today the higher the barometric pressure, the better people sleep.
+Surprisingly, the weather may not be fully to blame.
+According to Psychology Today, the higher the barometric pressure, the better people sleep.
 Barometric pressure is usually higher on sunny, non-cloudy days.
 Then why do we want to sleep on rainy days and often feel depressed?

 Light vs. Dark